Creative Analytics: Building a Validation Tool for Ad Campaigns (MVP)

 Users wanted more flexible ways to review and share validation results, including detailed checklists and scoring.

-Users asked whether carousel ads could be validated smoothly, given their mix of static and video formats.
+Users asked whether carousel ads could be validated besides static and video formats.

 Next steps